britzl/lumiere/README.md

 # Effects
 Lumiere provides a system that makes it very easy to apply multiple post-effects to a game.
 This could be anything from lights or blur to scanlines and LCD effects.
 The system is completely optional and is not active by default.
 [Learn more about the post-effects system here](lumiere/effects/).
+Examples of effects provided:

+* Lights
+* Scanlines
+* Blur
+* Chromatic aberration
+* Color grading

 # API
 The Lumiere API functions typically wrap the normal `render.*` functions and in some ways simplify them.